cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 Beyond these 5 questions, there are also many other questions that follow in the survey, which go into more detail on symptoms and demographics.
-These are primarily of interest to other researchers, but could still be useful for our purposes.
+These are primarily of interest to researchers studying the social and economic effects of the pandemic, but could still be useful for forecasting purposes.
 The full survey can be found TODO.
+TODO Link to details on obtaining research access

 As of mid-June 2020, the median number of Facebook survey responses per day, is about 72,000.